adonnini/adonnini-trajectory-prediction-transformers-masterContextQ/README.md

 b) Add executorch to the working directory following the instructions in https://pytorch.org/executorch/stable/getting-started-setup.html

-c) In the executorch directory, run the following commands to install pacakges necessary in order to train the model
+c) In the executorch directory, run the following commands to install packages necessary in order to train the model
 - pip install wheel
 - python3 setup.py bdist_wheel
 - pip install -U pip setuptools ruamel-yaml pyyaml PyYaml